ellisonr/api-nba-starting-five/README.md

 This path allows a starting five to be edited by name.

+##### /api/startingfive/id/:id

+This path allows a starting five to be edited by ID.

 ##### /api/startingfive/:name

 When set to "delete", this path allows a starting five to be deleted by name.

+##### /api/startingfive/id/:id

+When set to "delete", this path allows a starting five to be deleted by ID.

 ### Player